grechsteiner/ChessPlus/README.md

 ## Overview

-Not just your average chess program, but something much much more...
+Not just your average chess program, but something much much more... consisting of over 8,000 lines of code.

-View the UML diagram [here](https://github.com/grechsteiner/chess_plus/blob/main/ChessPlusUML.pdf)
+View the UML diagram [here](https://github.com/grechsteiner/chess_plus/blob/main/ChessPlusUML.pdf).

 All the stanard behaviour you'd expect from a chess program, along with the following special features:
-- Play on any size board you'd like, try playing on a 10 by 14 board!
+- Play on any size board you'd like - try playing on a 10 by 14 board!
-- Advanced pieces, specify `advanced` when placing a piece during setup mode to add additional moves to your favourite piece
+- Advanced Pieces: specify `advanced` when placing a piece during setup mode to add additional moves to your favourite piece
 - Set pieces to advance in any direction:
   - Pawns moving left/right
-  - Castling up/down instead of left/right
+  - Castling up/down instead of left/right (when primary advancement direction of Rook & King are set to left or right)
   - etc
 - Undo and redo an unlimited number of moves